godotengine/godot-docs/classes/class_optionbutton.rst

 - :ref:`int<class_int>` **get_item_count** **(** **)** const

-Returns the amount of items in the OptionButton.
+Returns the amount of items in the OptionButton, including separators.

 ----